-A 1-credit capstone course offered each spring semester designed to help seniors develop and construct their senior portfolio.
+A 1-credit capstone course is offered each Fall semester designed to help seniors develop and construct their senior portfolio.
 Included in the course is the departmental “portfolio review.”
-(Graded) PREREQ: senior standing
+(Graded) PREREQ: Senior Standing

-The purpose of the student portfolio is to provide both the anthropology student and the department an opportunity to develop a “best foot forward” evaluation of individual performance, ability, and expertise beyond the GPA.
-The portfolio will be useful not only for anthropology majors continuing on into graduate training but it will also be useful for majors entering the job market in any area.
+The purpose of the student portfolio is to provide both the anthropology student and the department an opportunity to develop a “best foot forward” evaluation of the individual performance, ability, and expertise beyond the GPA.
+The portfolio will be useful for anthropology majors continuing on into graduate training as well as majors entering the job market in any area.
 Students will work on their portfolios throughout their academic careers by completing activities described in the Engagement and Preparation for Senior Portfolio blackboard site and will seek preliminary counseling from their advisor regarding elements for inclusion and methods of review.
-Prior to graduation, students sign up for a 1-credit senior portfolio practicum (ANTH 492), at which time students will complete their portfolios and present them to faculty and students electronically via a webpage or portfolio platform site, such as blackboard.
+Prior to graduation, students sign up for a 1-credit senior portfolio practicum (ANTH 492), at which time students will complete their portfolios and present them to faculty and students electronically via a webpage or portfolio platform site such as Canvas.

 - Creation of a portfolio that accentuates an individual’s grasp of anthropological concepts and methods with maturity and critical acumen.